stopspazzing/github-activity/README.md

+*Edited by StopSpazzing since original repository seems dead.
+Will remove if work continues.

 # GitHub Activity Stream Widget

 This is a small Javascript plugin that creates a stream of your recent GitHub activity.
 It displays the user's name, username, photo, and a list of each individual activity type.
 Click [here](https://caseyscarborough.github.io/github-activity) for a demo.